 Oils protect our skin.
 It's important to keep it clean, of course, but don't feel like you need to scrub your face till it's tight and keep it as dry as possible to avoid breakouts.
 In fact, that really does much more harm than good.
 Face oils & serums are a wonderful way to cleanse, heal, moisturize and protect your skin.

-Best of all, making facial serum is really easy!
-All you need is a carrier oil (or oils!) and essential oils (or oil!) of your choice.
+All you need to make your own DIY face serum is a carrier oil (or oils!) and essential oils (or oil!) of your choice.
 I've written about the properties of different carrier oils before as well as a few essential oils, but I'll summarize a bit!

 First, choose your carrier oil.
 The oil you use will depend on your skin type and what you're going for.
 You can also blend as many carrier oils as you want as the base for your serum!
 There are so many to choose from, but here are my favorites: